 The program will suit people with a sound business, marketing, sales or communications background who need a digital top-up.
 For instance, you have been given expanded digital responsibilities as part of your work role, are returning to the workforce after an extended leave, embarking on a career move, bringing digital responsibilities in-house after using an agency, or are about to set up your own business.

 We keep class sizes small – 15 participants, max – so that there’s always time for questions or clarification.
 For HR or resume purposes, certification of attendance is provided.

 Social Media & Digital Fast-Track is a stand-alone course but also serves as a pathway to our Social Media Advanced course which usually runs the following day.
 If you’re looking for an intensive two-day learning experience, then book both courses.
-Not only will you become a digital-dynamo overnight (literally), but you’ll access a 35% discount for each course, i.e. $1164 for the two.
+Not only will you become a digital-dynamo overnight (literally), but you’ll access a 20% discount for each course.

 When ready, book online and pay with Visa, MasterCard or Amex, or opt to pay via invoice - emailed to you automatically at the completion of your booking.

 Still have a question?
-Check out the course reviews, have a poke around the course support resources page, view our FAQs and money-back course guarantee, check out available multi-course or multi-person discounts, flick us an email, or call 1300 946 101 to have a chat Tim Martin, the course facilitator.
+Check out the course reviews, have a poke around the course support resources page, view our FAQs and money-back course guarantee, check out available multi-course or multi-person discounts, download the course program, flick us an email, or call 1300 946 101 to have a chat Tim Martin, the course facilitator.